 This main template is an MS Word file.
 It contains styles that will assist you with formatting according to the University guidelines.
 It contains all the required preliminary page formatting necessary to prepare your thesis.
 Here are a few extra notes:

-• If your document has any landscape pages, then you’ll need to use this SDSU Dissertation Template for Landscape Pages.
+- If your document has any landscape pages, then you’ll need to use this SDSU Thesis Template for Landscape Pages.
 The included instructions will tell you how to correctly copy and paste into the main template.

 1b.
 SDSU LaTeX Template (for the entire thesis)